SEIR-7-06/HW-loops-conditionals/README.md

 5. After each section (even if you're not fully done with it), *add* and *commit* your work.
 Use the commit messages that you see at the end of each section.
 If you go back and fix a section, commit again with an updated message.

-6. When you are done with your homework, push up to the forked repo on your personal account with `git push origin main`.
+6. When you are done with your homework, push up to the forked repo on your personal account by runing `git push origin main` in your terminal.
 Create a pull request from your fork to `WC-SEIR-7-06/HW-Loops-Conditionals`.

 * Remember: the "Bonus" questions and the "Hungry for More" questions don't count against you, they're just extra questions if you wanna push beyond the baseline.